|Fall 2021 Delivery|

 Make decisions ethically and professionally based on a comprehensive understanding of the knowledge and skills required of an owner/manager of the applicable business licence class pursuant to the Funeral, Burial and Cremation Services Act, 2002 (FBCSA).

 Humber is a leading-edge facility in every respect.
-Teachers are licensed funeral directors with specializations in different capacities.
-They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and covers all angles.
+Faculty are licensed funeral directors with specializations in different capacities.
+They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and addressing all scenarios.

-Well-equipped labs feature cutting-edge equipment, will aid in you gaining practical experience.
+Well-equipped labs feature leading edge equipment, will aid in you gaining practical experience.

 You care deeply for others and always have.
 You genuinely want to help and your sensitive nature, ability to communicate, relate and bond with people makes you the perfect person to help.
 These unique qualities could also make you a successful funeral director.

 Take your passion for caring for people into a career in funeral services.
-If you are a compassionate and tolerant person with a strong desire to help people of all sociocultural backgrounds, you will have a fulfilling career in this field.
+If you are a compassionate and creative person with a strong desire to help people of all sociocultural backgrounds, you may have a fulfilling career in this field.
 Graduates can work as a junior licensed funeral director, funeral pre-planner, transfer service sales representative and in other roles.
+Graduates are also prepared for ownership and management opportunities.

 Bereavement Authority of Ontario (BAO)